dortania/OpenCore-Install-Guide/post-install/update.md

 * So first, lets mount your hard drive's EFI and make a copy somewhere safe with [MountEFI](https://github.com/corpnewt/MountEFI).
 We won't be updating the drive's EFI at first, instead we'll be grabbing a spare USB to be our crash dummy.
 This allows us to keep a working copy of Opencore incase our update goes south

 * For the USB, it must be formatted as GUID.
-Reason for this is that GUID will autmatically create an EFI partition, though this will be hidden by default so you'll need to mount it with MountEFI.
+Reason for this is that GUID will automatically create an EFI partition, though this will be hidden by default so you'll need to mount it with MountEFI.

 ![](/images/post-install/update-md/usb-erase.png)